learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

-# Selection with Conditional: the 'switch' Statement
+# Selection with Conditionals: the 'switch' Statement

 ## Learning Goals